 “Are you trying to turn this into a contest?
 This is an unacceptable way to settle our discussion!”

-“It seems to me our entire discussion was unacceptable, Clan Chief Highhertz.
-How about you use your amazing reflexes to deal with unexpected situations like needing to dodge smiting orcas in FBB’s atmosphere—that is, if you are better than a woman.”
+“Our entire discussion strikes me as unacceptable, Clan Chief Highhertz.
+How about you use your amazing reflexes to deal with unexpected situations like needing to dodge bachi orcas in FBB’s atmosphere—that is, if you are better than a woman.”

 “You're stepping into the abyss, little missy!”